-Despite the obvious importance of accurate asset master data, Operations and Maintenance executives rank ‘inaccurate asset master data’ among their Top 5 business problems in survey after survey.
-As we examine the reasons why this urgent issue has not been addressed, we find 3 major complicating factors.
+Despite the apparent importance of accurate asset master data, Operations and Maintenance executives rank ‘inaccurate asset master data’ among their Top 5 business problems in survey after survey.
+As we examine the reasons why this urgent issue has not been addressed, we find three major complicating factors.

 - Multiple systems-of-record – Aspects of asset master data are ‘owned’ by various organizations in an operational organization, including Engineering, Maintenance, Operations, Reliability, and Operational Readiness.
 Therefore, synchronization of the as-built asset information among the supporting systems-of-record is a fundamental requirement for safe, efficient operation.